latex3/tagging-project/documentation/wtpdf/fulldoc.md

 When generating tagged PDF directly from LaTeX source there are two possibilities when the document contains math formulas:

 - Each formula can have a so called Associated File (AF) attached inside the PDF (that contains a MathML representation of the formula)
-- The MathML representation is directly embeded as structure elements in the PDF
+- The MathML representation is directly embedded as structure elements in the PDF

 Both are valid approaches in PDF 2.0, but unfortunately, up to now it depends on the consumer application (e.g., the reader) which is understood if PDF 2.0 is understood at all.
 We hope that the majority of the PDF readers soon support PDF 2.0, including both of above methods.